General Directorate of the Security Services of State Institutions: Predecessors

 The earliest predecessor of the agency was the Compagnies Tchadiennes de Securité (CTS), or Chadian Security Unit, a paramilitary force established by President François Tombalbaye in 1967.
 The CTS consisted of a mix of intelligence officers and soldiers from the Chadian Armed Forces, serving as a mobile unit and as a presidential security group.
 Some of its members were trained by Israel.
 During the 1970s the Centre de Coordination et d'Exploitation du Renseignement (CCER), or Center for Coordination and Exploitation of Intelligence, was created.
 It later included the Brigade Spéciale d'Intervention (BSI).
 The CCER was led by the French colonel Camille Gourvenec and its Special Intervention Brigade carried out arrests, torture, and assassinations of the president's political opponents.
 Gourvenec later betrayed Tombalbaye and had a role in the 1975 coup that led to the president's death.
 He was later an advisor to Tombalbaye's successor Félix Malloum.

 Malloum's brief rule was marked by the dysfunction of most state institutions and lawlessness in northern Chad.
 He fled the country in 1979 amidst a civil war against rebel groups, and his successor Goukouni Oueddei was overthrown in 1982 by Hissène Habré.
 Habré created the Direction de la Documentation et de la Securité (DDS), or Directorate of Documentation and Security, which served as his secret police force.
 It also included a uniformed Brigade Spéciale d'Intervention Rapide (BSIR).
 The DDS oversaw of a mass surveillance police state that monitored the population for criticism of the Habré regime, while the BSIR was used to carry out arrests.
 In addition, several other intelligence organizations were created in other parts of the government, including the Internal Affairs Ministry (Sûreté Nationale) and the Office of the President (Service d'Investigation Présidentielle).
 The DDS received support from the United States Central Intelligence Agency during the Reagan administration, and from France and Israel.

 One of the most common tasks for Chad's various intelligence agencies was to spy on soldiers in the country's military, which included integrated rebel groups and the former national army.
 A Presidential Guard was established as an independent part of the Chadian National Armed Forces that answered to Habré, with its troops being better paid and equipped than the regular military.
 In 1989 two generals, Idriss Déby and Hassan Djamous, attempted to overthrow Habré in a failed coup.
 Djamous was arrested and killed by the DDS, while Déby escaped to Sudan and became the founder of the Patriotic Salvation Movement to overthrow Habré.
-After Déby's successful invasion of Chad and removal of Habré in 1990, he established an agency to replace the DDS, which in 1993 became the modern-day National Security Agency (Agence Nationale de Sécurité, ANS).
+After Déby's successful invasion of Chad and removal of Habré in 1990, he established an agency to replace the DDS, which in 1993 became the modern-day Agence nationale de sécurité (National Security Agency, ANS).
 The Presidential Guard was later renamed the Republican Guard.